l0wigh/Soluna/README.md

 You need to build the missing tools by yourself

+## The OCaml code is... interesting

+Yep, might be dirty.
+I'm not the best in this language, but it works really nice.

+I might want to clean the code, at some point.
+For now it works nice and I want to add some more stuff.

 ## Other informations

 There is some code example.
 File extension is luna.

-There is no comments.

 Good luck and have fun.